Image-based Outlier Synthesis With Training Data: Results

-\textbf{OOD evaluation in conventional setting.} We evaluate OOD detection performance in conventional setting using the CIFAR-10/100 benchmarks as presented in Table \ref{tab:main_spurious_benchmark}.
-Consistent with results in the spurious setting, \ours~outperforms all 29 competing methods by a significant margin.
+\textbf{Conventional OOD detection.} We evaluate OOD detection performance in conventional setting using the CIFAR-10/100 benchmarks as presented in Table \ref{tab:main_benchmark}.
+Consistent with results in the fine-grained and spurious setting, \ours~outperforms all 30 competing methods by a significant margin.
 Specifically, \ours~exceeds the performance of the strong RotPred baseline on the CIFAR-100 benchmark, improving the FPR@95 metric by $\sim$\textbf{16\%}.
 Additionally, an AUROC improvement of $\sim$\textbf{3} points is observed between \ours~and RotPred.
 While CIFAR-10 is considered a comparatively easier benchmark on which many prior methods perform well, \ours~still demonstrates superior performance across both metrics.
-Apart from CIFAR benchmarks, we conduct experiments in large-scaling settings in \Cref{tab:imagenet100} using ImageNet-100 ID datasets following the experimental settings of Dream-OOD~\citep{du2023dream}.
+Apart from CIFAR benchmarks, we conduct experiments in large-scaling settings using ImageNet-100 ID datasets following the experimental settings of Dream-OOD~\citep{du2023dream}.
 The results presented in \Cref{tab:imagenet100} demonstrate the strong empirical effectiveness of ASCOOD in large-scale settings.
 Furthermore, when evaluated on SSB-Hard~\citep{vaze2022openset}, ASCOOD achieves the highest AUROC score (\textbf{83.91}), surpassing the second-best score of DreamOOD ({83.30}).
 (See \cref{appendix:sec:imagenet100} and \cref{appendix:sec:imagenet100_ssb} for complete results.)

-\textbf{ASCOOD's synthesis vs. Diffusion-based synthesis.} The diffusion-based outlier synthesis approach~\citep{du2023dream,liu2024can,doorenbos2024nonlinearoutliersynthesisoutofdistribution} uses diffusion model to synthesize the outliers in image space.
-It is computationally intensive, often requiring multiple steps and careful prompting to curate outliers.
-The reliance on domain knowledge of diffusion model limits its applicability in highly novel scenarios.
-In contrast, ASCOOD's synthesis approach resembles on-the-fly data augmentation, synthesizing outliers in real time for each ID batch.

-\textbf{OOD evaluation in challenging fine-grained setting.} We assess OOD detection performance in fine-grained setting using Aircraft and Car benchmarks.
-Results for fine-grained OOD datasets are presented in Table \ref{tab:aircraft_Car}, with performance on conventional OOD datasets deferred to \cref{appendix:sec:complete_aircraft} and \cref{appendix:sec:complete_car}. \ours~outperforms the nearest competitor GEN by $\sim$\textbf{3} AUROC points in Aircraft datasets.
-Notably, many training regularization approaches (RotPred, G-ODIN, VOS, LogitNorm, CIDER, NPOS) fail to even match performance of MSP baseline in Car benchmark.
-On the other hand, \ours~achieves the best performance among all 29 competing methods, surpassing nearest rival ReAct in FPR@95/AUROC metric by $\sim$\textbf{5}/\textbf{3} points.